Spatial Fairness: The Case for its Importance, Limitations of Existing Work, and Guidelines for Future Research: Introduction

+The persistence of historical biases that disproportionately disadvantage racial and ethnic minorities \cite{rothstein2015racial,schill1994spatial,rothstein2017color} in the outcomes of decision-making systems—despite legal protections for certain attributes—is alarming and warrants greater attention.
+While many attributes may be correlated with a legally protected attribute, the use of location in decision-making systems is especially consequential because it is often jointly correlated with multiple legally protected characteristics, such as race or national origin \cite{marshall1974economics,willborn1984disparate,romei2014multidisciplinary,becker2010economics}.
+Table \ref{table:attributes} lists protected characteristics inferable from location data.

-As such examples show, simply not considering protected characteristics in decision-making, an approach known as `fairness through unawareness' \cite{grgic2016case,kusner2017counterfactual} is insufficient in practice \cite{lee2021algorithmic}.
+Several approaches have been proposed to address the lack of consideration of legally protected attributes and their proxies in decision-making systems.
+Simply not considering protected attributes in decision-making, an approach known as `fairness through unawareness' \cite{grgic2016case,kusner2017counterfactual} has been shown to be insufficient in practice because historical data often encode discriminatory patterns through correlated features and downstream outputs \cite{lee2021algorithmic}.
 Other fair-AI work has argued to ``repair'' or fix attributes that may act as \textit{proxies} for legally protected characteristics \cite{he2020geometric, kamiran2010discrimination, berk2017convex, zafar2017parity}.
 However, subsequent research has shown this is ineffective in practice \cite{corbett2018measure, lee2021algorithmic}.
-Other work argues for dropping both the proxies and protected characteristics from the data altogether \cite{datta2017proxy}, but this is not ideal since a proxy attribute can carry information relevant to decision-making, such as crime rates in zip codes for mortgage decisions.
+Other work argues for dropping both proxies and protected characteristics from the data altogether \cite{datta2017proxy}, but this is not ideal as a proxy attribute can carry other information relevant to legitimate decision-making objectives, such as crime rates associated with zip codes in mortgage underwriting.
+These limitations of existing approaches motivate the need for fairness definitions and methods tailored to address spatial biases.
+Future work will need to overcome challenges unique to spatial data to address fairness concerns and extend the generalizability of existing fair-AI methods.

-While many attributes may be correlated with a legally protected attribute, the use of location is particularly troubling due to its potential to be correlated with multiple legally protected characteristics, such as race or national origin \cite{marshall1974economics,willborn1984disparate,romei2014multidisciplinary,becker2010economics}.
-Table \ref{table:attributes} outlines legally protected characteristics observed to have significant correlation with location, or can be inferred from location data.
-Extensive research in public policy, economic development, and sociology has documented the extensive spatial segregation that still adversely affects society today.
-The danger that such historical biases that predominantly disadvantage racial and ethnic minorities \cite{rothstein2015racial,schill1994spatial,rothstein2017color} may seep into outcomes of decision-making systems is alarming and warrants greater attention.

-Fairness concerning location is further complicated by challenges specific to spatial data, limiting the generalizability of current fair-AI methods, motivating the development of fairness definitions and methods tailored for spatial fairness.